dacz/rxr/examples/clientList/docs/appIndex.md

 import React from 'react';
 import { render } from 'react-dom';
 import { Provider } from 'rxr-react';
-import { createState, createLoggerStream, startLogging, messageStreamsMonitor$ } from 'rxr';
+import { createState, createLoggerStream, startLogging, messageStreamsMonitorS } from 'rxr';

 import styles from './index.css';

 import App from './components/App';

 // our RxR reducers
-import reducer$ from './reducers';
+import reducerS from './reducers';

 // we create initial state here const initialState = {